 It’s why we tend to conform to the practices and customs of our culture and community.

-Of course, the way we socialize has evolved over time.
+Of course, the way we socialize has evolved.
 In the past, socialization may have been more closely tied to survival – forming bonds with other people meant a better chance of staying alive.

 Today, however, socialization is more about building relationships for emotional fulfillment and social support.